inrialearninglab/ai4t/docs/4-module-3humans-and-ai/4-2-32-to-experiment-lets-create-with-ai/4-2-0-lets-create-with-ai.md

 ---
-title: Tutorial: Let's Create with AI
+title: Let's Create with AI
 description:
 ---
 #### Let's Create with AI